Characters: Doctor Who Aliens And Monsters

 — the other Raxacoricofallapatorians are, according to the Doctor, rather peaceful.
 While they mainly only showed up during the Ninth Doctor's tenure (and an unidentified Raxacoricofallapatorian cameoing at the end of the Tenth's), the Slitheen also made it over to The Sarah Jane Adventures

 .
 Perhaps the most unique feature about the Slitheen is their habit of skinning humans and using said skins as disguises.

 - Affably Evil: For the most part.
 They're only doing their business, after all, even if said business does involve destroying entire planets.
 Besides, hunting and killing are a trait of their species.
 They can't really help that.
 And they're pretty polite until you upset them.

-- Bizarre Alien Biology: They're made of calcium, able to smell fear and pheromones produced by humans, they can expel poison through their fingernails or their breath.
+- Bizarre Alien Biology: They're made of calcium, able to smell fear and pheromones produced by humans, they can expel poison through their fingernails (via darts) or their breath.
 Due to their biochemistry, they also have a severe allergic reaction to vinegar.

 - Evil Has a Bad Sense of Humor

 - Evil Plan: The family Slitheen seems to be rather good at this in concept.
 It's just that they don't count on the Doctor showing up.
 Or Sarah Jane Smith.